A brief review of evolutionary game dynamics in the reinforcement learning paradigm: Fundamentals

 A key component of EGT is the selection process, where better-performing strategies thrive while others diminish.
 Most theoretical studies model this process using imitation learning (IL), a paradigm in which individuals copy the strategies of more successful peers (Fig.~\ref{fig:2paradigms} Left).
 Common implementations include the Moran process, the “follow-the-best” rule, and the Fermi updating rule, among others~\cite{Szabo2007Evolutionary}.

+{In IL, individuals are relieved of the need to process complex environmental information, making it a simplified representation of human learning—and theoretically, an efficient mechanism for strategy updating.
+Empirical evidence from behavioral experiments supports this view~\cite{Arne2010Human}, showing that approximately 62\% of strategic choices can be attributed to imitative behavior.
+This tendency is particularly pronounced in heterogeneous environments characterized by strategic diversity, highlighting both the prevalence and significance of imitation in real-world human decision-making.
+Furthermore, the concept of imitation translates naturally to ecological contexts, where more adaptive individuals pass on their strategies through genetic inheritance.}

-While IL is natural in ecological contexts -- where fitter individuals pass on their strategies genetically -- it is less suited to social systems.
-Human decision-making involves considerable complexity; individuals do not simply imitate peers, especially when interests conflict.
-Recent behavioral experiments~\cite{Grujic2018comparative} confirm that people often base decisions on others' actions rather than their payoffs, contradicting the core assumption of IL.
-This aligns with the intuition that we observe what others do, but not necessarily what they earn.
-Such discrepancies may explain why many theoretical predictions fail to match experimental observations~\cite{Angel2018physics}.
+{Nevertheless, IL also exhibits notable limitations.
+Up to 38\% of strategic changes remain unexplained by imitation alone~\cite{Arne2010Human}, suggesting that human decision-making entails greater complexity than IL typically assumes.
+This limitation is especially evident in social systems, where individuals do not simply imitate others—particularly when interests are in conflict.
+Recent behavioral experiments~\cite{Grujic2018comparative} confirm that people often base decisions on others' actions rather than their payoffs, which runs counter to the core assumption of IL.
+This finding aligns with our intuition that we observe what others do, but not necessarily what they earn.
+Such discrepancies may help explain why many theoretical predictions fail to align with experimental observations~\cite{Angel2018physics}.}

 In essence, imitation learning can be regarded as a simple form of social learning~\cite{Bandura1977social}, where individuals learn from others through observation or instruction in socio-economic activities, which may or may not involve physical practice or direct experience.
 This means learning occurs by observing the behaviors of others, a manner of ``looking outward".